jackjazb/config/client/README.md

 Run `mise run gui` to copy icons and fonts for use on graphical systems.
 This will also copy `gui/wallpaper` to `~/.wallpaper`, which can then be used by `feh`.

+`fc-list` can be used to verify the correct fonts have installed.

 ## Docker